TerrierSmallIreland

 Frequently Asked Questions

-Is the Glen of Imaal Terrier a good apartment dog?
+Is the Glen of Imaal Terrier a good family dog?

-How much exercise does the Glen of Imaal Terrier need?
+How much exercise does a Glen of Imaal Terrier need?

-Does the Glen of Imaal Terrier shed a lot?
+Is the Glen of Imaal Terrier good with other dogs?

 Our Shop